leonardoRampazzo/leonardoRampazzo/README.md

 ### Hi there, I'm Leonardo Rampazzo 👋

-## I'm a Coordinator of Systems at [Stationsoft](http://stationsoft.com.br/)
+## I'm a Tech Lead at [Stationsoft](http://stationsoft.com.br/)
-- 🔭 I’m currently working on Salesforce, React-Native, Progress(Open Edge)
+- 🔭 I’m currently working on Salesforce, React-Native, Progress(Openedge)
-- 🌱 I’m currently learning Salesforce and React-Native
 - 👯 I’m looking to collaborate on help other people to learn

 ### Connect with me: